-2017 Update: We still stand by this advice on how to blend conservative style with business casual, but you may want to check out The Ultimate Guide to Business Casual for Women or our latest roundups of the best jeans for work or the best sweater blazers.
+2020 Update: We still stand by this advice on how to blend conservative style with business casual, but you may want to check out The Ultimate Guide to Business Casual for Women or our latest roundups of the best jeans for work or the best sweater blazers.

 How should you follow a business casual dress code (and avoid looking overdressed) when your personal style tends toward classic, understated, and conservative — without buying an entirely new wardrobe?
 Oh, and also: you’re in a technical field, you’re the youngest employee in your office, and the only woman there besides the secretary.
 Reader K wonders:

 I have recently started at my dream job which is a technical one and I work with men only (besides the receptionist).
 I am on a very tight budget but have invested in basic pieces such as good quality black suits, classic dresses, blouses, black pencil skirt.
 The dress code is business casual.
 Yet the other day I wore a classic grey dress, black blazer, heels, and pearls and the CEO made a comment before a meeting insinuating I was overdressed.
 He wears cords and a polo everyday.
 What can I wear to work?
 I prefer to wear more conservative clothes and feel more professional in blacks, and greys and dark color palettes with a small pop of color (like a maroon or emerald blouse).
 I am in my early 20s and look especially young and am the youngest in my office and prefer the clean cut conservative professional look so am at a loss of what to wear.
 Any help would be much appreciated.